unimib-datAI/mantistable-ui-docs/docs/plug-in/export.md

    - Export plugins can be accessed through the export menu in the UI.
    - Add-on plugins are typically accessed through semantic processing options.
    - Transformation plugins can be applied through the data transformation tools in the UI.

+## Plugin already available

+- **`TTL`**

+  The `Turtle` (ttl) plugin facilitates the creation of export files from annotated tables in Wikidata.
+This tool converts the annotated data into Turtle triples, a popular format for representing RDF (Resource Description Framework) data.
+Users can effortlessly generate these export files to utilize in various semantic web applications, ensuring a smooth and structured data interchange.

+- **`XML`**

+  The `XML` Export Plugin is designed to generate XML files containing triples extracted from annotated tables within Wikidata.
+This plugin identifies and processes annotated data, transforming it into structured XML format.
+The resulting XML triples encapsulate relationships and entities, facilitating data interoperability and integration with other systems.
+Ideal for developers and data scientists, this tool enhances data extraction and export capabilities from Wikidata's rich dataset.

+- **`JSON`**

+  The `JSON` Export Plugin allows users to export annotated tables from Wikidata into JSON triples.
+This plugin processes tables annotated with Wikidata properties and values, converting them into a structured JSON format that represents each cell's data as subject-predicate-object triples.
+It simplifies data extraction and integration for developers and researchers working with linked data and semantic web applications.

+- **`N3`**

+  This plugin enables users to export annotated tables from Wikidata into `N3` (Notation3) triples format.
+By integrating with Wikidata's data model, it captures semantic annotations and converts them into structured N3 triples.
+This facilitates interoperability and enhances data sharing by adhering to linked data principles.
+Ideal for researchers and developers, it simplifies the extraction of rich, machine-readable data from Wikidata's vast knowledge base.

+- **`NTriples`**

+  This plugin enables users to export annotated tables from Wikidata into `NTriples` format.
+It efficiently converts the structured data and metadata from Wikidata entries into a series of RDF triples, adhering to the NTriples specification.
+Ideal for researchers and developers, it facilitates seamless data integration and interoperability within semantic web applications.
+Simply annotate your table in Wikidata, and use the plugin to generate an export file containing the corresponding NTriples triples.

+- **`TRIG`**

+  The `TRIG` plugin facilitates the creation of export files from annotated tables in Wikidata.
+This tool converts the annotated data into Turtle triples, a popular format for representing RDF (Resource Description Framework) data.
+Users can effortlessly generate these export files to utilize in various semantic web applications, ensuring a smooth and structured data interchange.